superlinked/VectorHub/docs/use_cases/personalized_search.md

 ## Introduction

-Imagine a world where your online searches return results that truly understand your needs.
-A world where you don't have to know the exact words to find what you're looking for.
+Imagine a world where your online searches return results that truly understand your needs, a world where you don't have to know the exact words to find what you're looking for.
 This isn't a distant future; it's happening now, with personalized search using vector embeddings.
-Companies like Pinterest, Spotify, eBay, Airbnb, and Doordash have integrated vector search into their platforms, seeing significant improvements in user experience and engagement, leading to higher conversion rates and customer satisfaction.
+Companies like Pinterest, Spotify, eBay, Airbnb, and Doordash have integrated vector search into their platforms, seeing significant improvements in user experience and engagement.
+This data, both structured and unstructured, holds a treasure trove of insights waiting to be unlocked, driving higher conversion rates and customer satisfaction.

-Spotify, for example, uses vector embeddings to enhance its music recommendation system.
-When evaluated on a large-scale dataset, the use of vector embeddings led to a performance improvement of upwards of 10% in session and track recommendation tasks, showcasing a significant boost in user engagement and satisfaction on the platform [(Hansen et al., 2020)](https://doi.org/10.1145/3383313.3412248).
-So, what's the secret behind this powerful tool?
-Let's dive in.
+For instance, Spotify uses vector embeddings to enhance its music recommendation system.
+This implementation led to a performance improvement of upwards of 10% in session and track recommendation tasks, showcasing a significant boost in user engagement and satisfaction on the platform [(Hansen et al., 2020)](https://doi.org/10.1145/3383313.3412248).
+The secret behind this powerful tool is the ability to harness the exponential growth of data available by 2025, projected to be over 175 zettabytes [source](https://www.forbes.com/sites/tomcoughlin/2018/11/27/175-zettabytes-by-2025), and turn it into actionable insights through personalized search using vector embeddings.

-In this digital age, organizations across the globe are grappling with an exponential surge in data.
-By 2025, the world is projected to have over 175 zettabytes of data, [source](https://www.forbes.com/sites/tomcoughlin/2018/11/27/175-zettabytes-by-2025).
-This data, both structured and unstructured, is a treasure trove of insights waiting to be unlocked.
-The key to this treasure chest?
-Personalized search using vector embeddings.

-## What is a vector embedding?
-And why is it better than traditional keyword-based search?

-Vector embeddings are revolutionizing the way we search and retrieve information.
-They work by converting data into a numerical representation, known as a vector.
-Conversion into vectors allows the search system to consider the semantics – the underlying meaning – of the data when performing a search.

 ![Illustration of vector embeddings](../assets/use_cases/personalized_search/embeddings.png)